Table of Contents

 So if you want a job that will help you learn more and share your knowledge then being a school librarian might be the perfect fit for you.

-You may inspire some young minds searching answers to a lot of questions.
+You may inspire some young minds searching for answers to a lot of questions.
 You will feel the sense of accomplishment of the students that you have helped and will make you feel great for your job.

 2.)
 School Counselor or Guidance Counselor

-School counselors or sometimes referred to as guidance counselors help students in a lot of ways, they are not in the day to day classroom setup.
+School counselors or sometimes referred to as guidance counselors help students in a lot of ways, they are not in the day-to-day classroom setup.